Azure/azure-kusto-spark/docs/KustoSink.md

     we suggest to cut it at 100MB to adjust it to spark pulling of data.

 * **KUSTO_OPERATION_ID**:
-    A unique identifier UUID for this ingestion command
+    'operationId' - A unique identifier UUID for this ingestion command

  >**Note:**
  For both synchronous and asynchronous operation, 'write' is an atomic transaction, i.e.